-How PMP Certifications Help Businesses Win Bigger Projects
+How the PMP® Certification Helps Businesses Win Bigger Projects

 With more and more project managers entering the industry, it is important to stay ahead of the competition.
-When project managers complete the exam and earn their Project Management Professional certifications, their chances of winning bigger business drastically increases, because they’re expanding their skills.
-Taking the Project Management Institute’s Project Management Professional certification can give you the competitive advantage you need to win more clients, increase your earning potential, and regularly deliver successful projects.
+When project managers complete the exam and earn the Project Management Professional® certification, their chances of winning bigger business drastically increases, because they’re expanding their skills.
+Earning Project Management Institute’s Project Management Professional (PMP)® certification can give you the competitive advantage you need to win more clients, increase your earning potential, and regularly deliver successful projects.

-If you are a project manager wondering whether or not you should pursue a PMP® certification, explore the following benefits.
+If you are a project manager wondering whether or not you should pursue the PMP® certification, explore the following benefits.

 More Challenging Projects

-PMP certifications can open the door for you to run more challenging projects.
+The PMP certification can open the door for you to run more challenging projects.
 This type of certification provides validation of your skills and knowledge, which can make clients or your employer feel more confident assigning you greater responsibility.
-This means you’ll likely be assigned more and more complex projects, giving you the opportunity to use your PMP certification holder skills in a professional setting.
+This means you’ll likely be assigned more and more complex projects, giving you the opportunity to use your PMP credential in a professional setting.

 Project managers are in high demand in a wide variety of industries, from technology to healthcare to construction and more.
 Because there is such a great need for project managers, you must find a way to set yourself apart.
 Put yourself in the shoes of a client looking for a project manager to take on their next project.
 If you have a stack of resumes in front of you, you’re most likely to choose the ones with extra certifications and better credentials.

-PMP certifications are recognized worldwide as the standard for project management professionalism.
-If you hold your certification, your skills and expertise will be appreciated regardless of the country you’re working in.
+The PMP credential is recognized worldwide as the standard for project management professionalism.
+If you this credential, your skills and expertise will be appreciated regardless of the country you’re working in.
 As industries and businesses are becoming more globalized, this far-reaching recognition can help your company win projects with partners both here and abroad.

 One important aspect of making both local and international connections is networking, and as a project management professional, you have access to a whole new network of other professionals.
 You can connect with other project management professionals, earning recognition as a fellow PMP certification holder.

-If you have any interest in pursuing a career internationally or working on projects with international clients, earning your PMP certification can be a helpful first step.
+If you have any interest in pursuing a career internationally or working on projects with international clients, earning the PMP certification can be a helpful first step.

 Increased Success Rates

-To even sit for the PMP exam, you first have to gain experience as a project management professional and earn professional development units.
+To even sit for the PMP exam, you first have to gain experience as a project management professional and earn 35 hours of formal project management education.
 Both of these requirements are in place to verify that you can lead successful projects.
-In fact, one survey states that 80% of high-performing projects have a certified PMP certificate holder at the helm.
-Additionally, PMI estimated that 35% of project managers who held their PMP certification outperformed their peers without certifications.
+In fact, one survey states that 80% of high-performing projects have a PMP credential holder at the helm.
+Additionally, PMI estimated that 35% of project managers who held the PMP certification outperformed their peers without certifications.